fcr--/powspot/README.md

 # PowSpot!
-Tool for creation and display of slide based presentations.
+Tool for creation (in a PC) and display (in 8-bit Atari computers) of slides based presentations.

+A minimum of 32kB of RAM is needed (~8kB for DOS, ~8kB for screen memory and display list, ~8kB for the read buffer and ~8kB for the PowSpot! executable).

 ## Installation instructions.